 Almost 15,000 Americans died from an opioid overdose in 2005, with 500 from Ohio alone.
-As of 2015, those numbers have more than doubled to 33,000 deaths nationwide and 2,700 from Ohio.
+As of 2015, those numbers have more than doubled to 33,000 deaths nationwide, 2,700 of which came from Ohio.
 Sheriff Phil Plummer of Montgomery County, the number one county in the nation in overdose deaths, estimates that 800 residents will die from opioid overdose this year.
-The death toll due to opioid overdose is so high that an extension of the morgue had to be built in order to accommodate the number of bodies.
+The death toll due to opioid overdose is so high that an extension of the county’s morgue had to be built in order to accommodate the number of bodies.

 The opioid epidemic plaguing the United States and the state of Ohio has many roots, one of which being its location.
 Law enforcement officials say that Ohio is the true epicenter of the opioid epidemic as it is the perfect distribution hub for Mexican drug cartels.
 The two major interstates that cross through Ohio, also referred to as the heroin highways, allegedly allow the circulation of opioids throughout the country.